AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/react/extend-component.md

 ## Add Java Interface {#java-interface}

 To ultimately expose the values from the component dialog to the React component we need to update the Sling Model that populates the JSON for the `Banner` component.
-This will be done in the `core` module that contains all of the Java code for our SPA project.
+This is done in the `core` module that contains all of the Java code for our SPA project.

 First we will create a new Java interface for `Banner` that extends the `Image` Java interface.